 A Traditional Approach

 Liberal Studies is a nontraditional program.
 To better understand this idea, you might start by considering what is “traditional” in higher education.
-Traditional degrees, like English, Biology, Business Administration, etc., are perfect for students who are passionate about a specific academic discipline.
-To provide a strong foundation in the discipline, traditional degrees determine what courses students must take and, in some cases, the order in which they must take them.
-There is nothing wrong with this approach, but it may mean you end up taking courses you’d rather not take or, if you get out of sequence, that you have a hard time getting the courses you need each semester.
-And, by the time you complete the requirements, you may have very little room left to take electives to explore your goals and interests.
+Traditional degrees are generally designed for students who are passionate about a specific academic discipline.
+To provide a strong foundation in the discipline, traditional degree programs determine what courses students must take and, in some cases, the order in which they must take them.
+There is nothing wrong with this approach, but it may mean you end up taking courses you’d rather not take or that you have a hard time getting the courses you need each semester, if you get out of sequence.
+By the time you complete all the requirements, you may have very little room left to take electives to explore your interests.

 A Nontraditional Approach

-Our nontraditional approach is for students who are more passionate about ideas than they are a traditional academic discipline.
+Our nontraditional approach is for students who are more passionate about ideas than they are about a traditional academic discipline.
 For example, you may be passionate about environmental issues.
 For some students, a traditional degree in environmental studies might serve this passion.
-But, if you are more intrigued by the idea of environmental issues than you are the discipline, you could explore your interest by taking courses in environmental studies, history, philosophy, anthropology, etc.
+But, if you are more intrigued by the idea of environmental issues than you are the discipline, you could explore your interest by taking courses in environmental studies, sociology, history, and/or other disciplines.

 Points of Pride